 The professional component (or interpretation), on the other hand, is "unilateral" and you should report it for each eye when it is performed bilaterally.
-So, if the surgeon is considering surgery on both eyes, you would bill 76519-RT and 76519-LT-26, says David Gibson, OD, FAAO, a practicing optometrist in Lubbock, Texas.
-Some Medicare carriers limit 76519-TC to once per year.
+So, "if the surgeon is considering surgery on both eyes, you would bill 76519-RT and 76519-LT-26," says David Gibson, OD, FAAO, a practicing optometrist in Lubbock, Texas.
+The Medicare carrier in his area limits 76519-TC to once per year, he notes.

-Combat Carrier Discrepancies With Knowledge

-Carriers often question medical necessity.
-Your local carrier determines how often it will reimburse for 76519, both the technical and professional component [] and this payment frequency may differ from the above example.
-Keep in mind that when a carrier makes a frequency of-payment decision, they have based "frequency" on how often they think the service should be medically necessary.
+Combat Carrier Discrepancies With Knowledge Carriers often question medical necessity.
+Your local carrier determines how often it will reimburse for 76519, both the technical and professional component -- and this payment frequency may differ from the above example.
+Keep in mind that when a carrier makes a frequencyof-payment decision, they have based "frequency" on how often they think the service should be medically necessary.